-A contour map of groundwater elevations in fall 2016 for the Aromas Red Sands are shown in Figure 2-28.
+A contour map of groundwater elevations in fall 2016 for the Aromas Red Sands are shown in Figure 2-31.
 The contour map shows that groundwater levels were mostly above sea level, with coastal groundwater levels below protective elevations for some of the coast.
-Groundwater flows toward the coast where it is partially intercepted by SqCWD's Country Club well to San Andreas production wells.
+Groundwater flows toward the coast where it is partially intercepted by SqCWD's Country Club and San Andreas production wells.
 These flows may not be sufficient to prevent seawater intrusion as coastal groundwater levels are sometimes below protective elevations.

-Figure 2-27.
-Groundwater Elevation Countours in Purisima DEF/F-Unit, Fall 2016
+Figure 2-30.
+Groundwater Elevation Contours in Purisima DEF/F-Unit, Fall 2016

-Figure 2-28.
-Groundwater Elevation Countours in the Aromas Area, Fall 2016
+Figure 2-31.
+Groundwater Elevation Contours in the Aromas Area, Fall 2016

-2.2.2.1.3 Groundwater Level Trends
+2.2.4.1.3 Groundwater Level Trends